roadmanfong/Resume/readme.md

 * A10 Thunder® CFW (Convergent Firewall) consolidates data center firewall, Gi/SGi firewall, secure web gateway and IPsec site-to-site VPN capabilities into a single solution that also includes all Thunder ADC, CGN and SSLi features.
 * A10 THunder® TPS Distributed denial-of-service protection

 I am the developer to make web interface to control the device.
-The web interface provides plenty of forms to help user change the configuration, also there's visual tool for managing netowkr status
+The web interface provides plenty of forms to help user change the configuration and visual tool for managing network status.

 ### MommyQ & BabyQ